Moonlite-S/Moonlite-S/README.md

   My name is Sean Louis Dela Cruz, and I am currently a senior in college, going for a Bachelor's degree in Computer Science.

   I'm interested in various things, but never really stay on one topic.
-I like learning new things when it comes to the world of programming, and I hope to expand my knowledge even more!
+I like constantly learning new things from Web dev to software engineering to robotics.
+I'm definitely not that great in any field, though.

-  I'm still somewhat new to the online comp sci community as I never dabbled in Github or the sort, but I'm getting by alright.

   My projects are a place where they keep me motivated to keep programming and expanding my knowledge.